 - Who should use a break even calculator for Social Security

 - The problem with the calculators available today that you need to bear in mind

 - How to access our one-of-a-kind Social Security Break Even Calculator (for FREE)

-How Does a Social Security Break Even Calculator Work?
+How Does a Break Even Calculator for Social Security Work?

 The basic premise of a break even calculator is based on the way Social Security benefits are calculated, where the earlier you file the lower your benefit will be.
 Waiting longer can get you a higher benefit amount… but by filing at a younger age, you’ll receive more benefit checks in total.

 This is why you need to understand the break even point.
 If you file later, your benefit will be higher.
 When compared to the same life expectancy as filing early, you’ll receive larger checks but for fewer months.